hcayless/Balisage-2018-CETEIcean/README.md

 <gap reason="lost" quantity="3" unit="character"/><supplied reason="lost"> κα</supplied><unclear>ὶ</unclear>
 ```
 You don't want [...][κα]ὶ̣, but rather [... κα]ὶ̣.
 The example file does some of this stuff by post-processing the markup, but the majority is done with CETEIcean behaviors.

+Just for comparison's sake, you might wonder how much of this could be done with just CSS rather than JavaScript.
+[This](https://hcayless.github.io/Balisage-2018-CETEIcean/p.fay.110-1.html) is an example where some of the work has been done that way.
+You'll notice it's not altogether adequate...